Skip to main content

 3 mentions Positive Neutral Negative

-• “The pirate atmosphere and cool pixel graphics create an immersive experience.”
+• “Pirate atmosphere and cool pixel graphics.”

 • “Awesome game with really cool aesthetics and interesting strategic gameplay.”